Santosh-Gupta/NaturalLanguageRecommendations/README.md

 #### Step 6: Inference

 We plan to eventually run inference on all 179 million papers on the Semantic Scholar Corpus, which is a ton of papers to run similarity search on.
 So one of the members,  Srihari created a new library for running similarity search over large numbers of embeddings **over a TPU**!.
 We chose to do this on TPUs for their speed and memory capacity.
 Currently, the package supports search using cosine similarity, but we plan to extend this to multiple distance metrics.
-The package is quite simple to use here is a quick way to get started
+The package is quite simple to use, here is a quick way to get started!
 ```
 from tpu_index import TPUIndex